T0nyX1ang/phase-10/README.md

 # phase-10
 a card game

+## urgent notice
+I make a big mistake in my program.
+Please don't easily download it!!!

 ## notice
 windows version finally comes!!! windows version now is 0.1.1 and will be developed slower than the linux version.
 </br>It's a very raw but fully finished version now.
 You can play 10 phases and with less than 10 person on 1 computer.